JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Discussion

 \subsubsection{Sgr B2 has a sharp edge}

-We observe evidence of the sharp eastern edge of the cloud in Sgr B2 DS (see the upper left side of Figures \ref{fig:overview_labels}, \ref{fig:HII_cand}, \ref{fig:fluff}, and \ref{fig:asymmetry}).
-The extended background becomes rapidly extincted by the dense cloud as we move into Sgr B2 DS.
-To our knowledge, this is the sharpest cloud edge that JWST revealed in a molecular cloud.
-The observed cloud edge in Sgr B2 DS is consistent with the edge of SiO J=2-1 cavity D reported by \cite{armijos-abendano_structure_2020}.
-The nature this sharp edge, reminiscent of ionization fronts in nebulae, is unclear.
+We observe evidence of the sharp eastern edge of the cloud in Sgr B2 DS (see the \rr{lower} left side of Figures \ref{fig:overview_labels}, \ref{fig:HII_cand_asymmetry}, and \rr{left side of Figure} \ref{fig:fluff}).
+The extended background becomes rapidly \rr{extinguished} by the dense cloud as we move into Sgr B2 DS.
+To our knowledge, this is the \rr{most visually defined} cloud edge in a molecular cloud. \rr{The \rrr{formation} origin of this sharp edge, reminiscent of ionization fronts in nebulae, is unclear. } The observed cloud edge in Sgr B2 DS is consistent with the edge of SiO J=2$-$1 cavity D reported by \cite{armijos-abendano_structure_2020}.